 A minimum score of 59, all applicants

 A score of 450 or higher (old exam).
 Evidence-based Reading and Writing score of 500 or higher (new exam).
 Mason’s SAT testing code is 5827.
 Undergraduate applicants only.

 A score of 20 or higher on both the English and Reading section.
 Mason’s ACT testing code is 4357.
 Undergraduate applicants only.

-Completion of English Composition I & II with grades of C or higher in each course at a regionally accredited college or university, where instruction was delivered in the United States.
+Completion of English Composition I & II with grades of C or higher in each course at a college or university with US regional accreditation.
 ESL and remedial English courses are not accepted.
 The University Admissions Committee makes the final decision about the acceptability of all English composition courses used in lieu of a TOEFL/IELTS requirement.
 Undergraduate applicants only.